sagemath/trac_to_gh/Issue 8180.md

 # Issue 8180: sh: kpsewhich: not found reported on 4.3.0.1.alpha3 on Solaris 10.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8180

 Original creator: drkirkby